trustoverip/tswg-acdc-specification/spec/spec.md

 ##### UUID, `u` field
 The UUID, `u` field is optional, but when it appears, it shall appear as the second field in the Rule Section block following the SAID, `d` field.
 The value of this field shall be a cryptographic strength salty-nonce with approximately 128 bits of entropy.
-When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [@Hash].
-An adversary, when given both the block's sub-schema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [@RB][@DRB].
+When present, the UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [[ref: Hash]].
+An adversary, when given both the block's sub-schema and its SAID, cannot discover the remaining contents of the block in a computationally feasible manner, such as a rainbow table attack [[ref: RB]] [[ref: DRB]].
 Therefore, the block's UUID, `u` field securely blinds the contents of the block via its SAID, `d` field notwithstanding knowledge of both the block's sub-schema and SAID.
 Moreover, a cryptographic commitment to that block's SAID, `d` field does not provide a fixed point of correlation to the block's field values themselves unless and until there has been a disclosure of those field values.

 ##### Legal, `l` field